FREE CONSULTATION (314) 361-4300

 If you feel that your employer is forcing you to resign, or if your claim is being denied because you quit your job, contact the Law Office of James M. Hoffmann.
 While it may be more difficult to prove your case if you have quit, it is certainly not impossible.

-With over 30 years of workers’ compensation experience, our Missouri Workers’ Compensation Attorneys can provide you with the necessary information to make the right choices so that you can receive the best medical care, benefits, and income.
+With over 30 years of workers’ compensation experience, our Missouri Workers’ Compensation Attorneys can provide the necessary information to make the right choices to receive the best medical care, benefits, and income.
 Please call us today at (314) 361-4242.